Billy Joel: 1994–2013: Touring and new singles

+2014–2025: Madison Square Garden residency, "Turn the Lights Back On", and recent health updates

 Joel announced a concert residency at Madison Square Garden, playing one concert a month indefinitely, starting January 27, 2014.
-The first MSG show also launched the Billy Joel in Concert tour, which continued at the Amway Center (in Orlando, Florida) where Joel performed several cover songs such as Elton John's "Your Song", Billy Preston's "You Are So Beautiful" (in tribute to Joe Cocker), The Beatles' "With a Little Help from My Friends", "Can't Buy Me Love", and "When I'm 64", Robert Burns' "Auld Lang Syne", and AC/DC's "You Shook Me All Night Long" (with Brian Johnson).
+The first MSG show also launched the Billy Joel in Concert tour, which continued at the Amway Center (in Orlando, Florida) where Joel performed several cover songs such as Elton John's "Your Song", Billy Preston's "You Are So Beautiful" (in tribute to Joe Cocker), the Beatles' "With a Little Help from My Friends", "Can't Buy Me Love" and "When I'm 64", Robert Burns' "Auld Lang Syne" and AC/DC's "You Shook Me All Night Long" (with Brian Johnson).
 Joel also performed an unusual set, including the song "Souvenir" (from 1974's Streetlife Serenade) and excluding "We Didn't Start the Fire".

-In 2015, Joel performed 21 concerts in addition to his monthly Madison Square Garden residency.
+In January 2015, Joel broke the previous record he set in 2006 for most consecutive shows at Madison Square Garden after performing his 13th consecutive show, which also resulted in a new banner being raised to the Madison Square Garden rafters.
+Throughout 2015, Joel performed 21 concerts in addition to his monthly Madison Square Garden residency.
 His August 4, 2015, engagement at Nassau Coliseum was the final concert prior to the arena undergoing a US$261 million renovation.
 Joel returned to Nassau Coliseum on April 5, 2017, to play the first concert at the newly renovated venue.
-Later that month, Joel played the first concert at Atlanta's new SunTrust Park, the suburban home of the Atlanta Braves.

-On June 24, 2017, he returned to Hicksville High School fifty years after his would-be graduating class received their diplomas, to deliver the honorary commencement address.
-It was also the 25th anniversary of receiving his own diploma from the same High School.
+Later that month, he played the first concert at Atlanta's new SunTrust Park, the suburban home of the Atlanta Braves.
+On June 24, Joel returned to Hicksville High School 50 years after his would-be graduating class received their diplomas, to deliver the honorary commencement address.
+It was also the 25th anniversary of receiving his own diploma from the same high school.